 What we care about

-A transit system that provide frequent, thorough and reliable coverage.
+- A transit system that provides frequent, thorough and reliable coverage.

-Walkable neighborhoods and bicycle infrastructure, be it for work, activities or recreation.
+- Walkable neighbourhoods and bicycle infrastructure, be it for work, activities or recreation.

 How we can do better